This Modern Black-and-White Home Is Surprisingly Family-Friendly

 The search was long for designer Nicole Hollis’s clients.
 “We really wanted a family-friendly home in an urban environment,” says the homeowner.
 Finally, after four years of looking in the Noe Valley area of San Francisco to no avail, they accepted that to get the house of their dreams, they’d have to do some serious renovating on a seriously tight budget.

 Luckily, they chose Hollis to transform their 1970s Edwardian row home into their ideal modern haven.
 “It’s a very graphic home with black and white, but we used a lot of wood and other textures to warm up the spaces and make them feel cozy,” she explains.
 The result: 2,200 square feet of seamlessly intertwined family and entertaining space.
 Here’s how Hollis pulled it off.

 What were some of the must-have design elements?

-What things did you want to take advantage of in the home?
+What aspects did you want to take advantage of in the home?

-How did you work with a limited budget on this project?
+How did you work within this project’s limited budget?